ehdrmfdl8/LePESwinSR/README.md

 Real-world images can contain degradation such as camera blur, sensor noise, low resolution and JPEG compression.
 To deal with this problem, we propose our model which can restore LR images sufferring from unknown and complex degradations.
 1. Degradation model which make synthesized dataset - effect on data augmentation
-2. GAN arichitecture - generator and discriminator
+2. GAN arichitecture - To restore natural texture and sharp edge
 3. Swin transformer layer with Locally-enhanced Position Encoding - adjacent pixel information is important in SR task
 4. Neck consists of deconvolution layer and RSTB module with local window size 4 - considering adjacent pixels and upsampling features.